lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/1-overview.md

 - Hardware specifications, like CPU, memory, network, and storage.
 - Logical configurations, like networking location, firewall rules, authentication, and the operating system of your choice.

+EC2 instances are a combination of virtual processors (vCPUs), memory, network, and in some cases, instance storage and graphics processing units (GPUs)

 ## How Amazon EC2 works?